Surrey Hills Redvers - Kennealy Street Residential Precinct Map.JPG

 The precinct is also of aesthetic/ architectural significance, and has a comparatively high level of intactness with contributory dwellings dating from the 1890s through to 1940.
 Redvers Street is not able for its late Victorian and Federation houses, mostly of timber construction, including several Victorian Italianate houses.
 The latter have bracketed and hipped roofing, some with block front detailing to resemble stone,and corniced chimneys.
 Federation dwellings in the precinct are marked by hipped roofs played off against a single projecting gable, or two projecting gables set at right angles, or more commonly simple L-shaped plans with a single projecting gable.
 The interwar period of the 1920sand 1930s is also represented in Redvers Street, as it is in Kennealy Street, where brick houses are more common, including use of red facebrick, decorative tapes try and clinker brickfinishes, and rendered brick.
 Bungalow houses in the precinct, particularly of the 1920s, are generally Bungalow variants, influenced by contemporary American Bungalows.
 Wider housing blocks to Kennealy Streethave also enabled the construction of several triple-fronted residencesin popular interwar Tudor Revival and Spanish Mission styles.

-For full details of individual gradings within the precinct, please refer to the attached PDF citation, or child records.
+For a full list of individual place gradings within the precinct, please refer to the attached PDF citation, or individual child records attached to this parent record.